 - The climate emergency creates a tipping point in policy or behavior

-Increased Unemployment rate due to Coronavirus
+Increased Unemployment rate due to Global impact of Coronavirus

 The unemployment rate during Coronavirus has hit records high everywhere.
 Cost-cutting initiatives taken by all companies have resulted in huge job cuts.
 Removing those positions which are not pressing or without which the company can run.
 This resulted in decreased savings among people and lower consumption.
 Below are some sectors affected more than others:-

-- Hospitality – which includes bars, restaurants and hotels – has seen nearly 300,000 jobs go since February.
+- Hospitality – which includes bars, restaurants, and hotels – has seen nearly 300,000 jobs go since February.

 - Retail has shed 160,000 jobs as non-essential shops have been forced to shut, and culture has seen 89,000 jobs go.